 Good Friday History and Significance

 According to the Gospels, one of the disciples of the Jesus Christ called Judas Iscariot had guided some temple guards to arrest the Jesus Christ in the Garden of Gethsemane.
-Judas Iscariot had received at least 30 pieces of the silver for doing such against the Jesus Christ.
+Judas Iscariot had received at least 30 pieces of the silver for betraying Jesus Christ.
 After getting arrested, Jesus Christ was brought to the Annas (father-in-law of the Caiaphas, a high priest).
 He was sentenced to death when nothing told in favor of him during the interrogation.
 During the solemn oath by the high priest "I adjure you, by the Living God, to tell us, are you the Anointed One, the Son of God?"
 Jesus Christ answered very unclearly that, "You have said it, and in time you will see the Son of Man seated at the right hand of the Almighty, coming on the clouds of Heaven."

 A secret follower of the Jesus Christ named Joseph of Arimathea went to the Pontius Pilate to request the Jesus Christ body.
 After the confirmation of the death of the Jesus Christ by the Pontius Pilate, it was handed over to his followers.
 Another follower named Nicodemus wrapped the body of Christ with mixture of spices to be fresh for some days.
 On the 3rd day (Easter Sunday) he rose from the dead body.